 How To Keep Cool at Night

-4. Make a cold water bottleYou probably use your hot water bottle to stay snug in winter – but did you know you can use it to keep cool at night too?
-Simply fill your hot water bottle with cold water and place it in the fridge or freezer (depending on just how cool you want it to be) a few hours before bed.
-Place your ice pack under the covers before you get into bed or even keep it with you through the night – it’s a great way of regulating your temperature when it’s too hot at night.
-If you find it’s a little too cold, simply wrap the case in an extra layer.
+4. Make a cold water bottleYou probably use your hot water bottle to stay snug in winter, right?
+But did you know you can also use it to keep cool at night too?
+Simply fill your hot water bottle with cold water and keep it in the fridge or freezer for a few hours before bed – if you’re an extra hot sleeper, you can leave it in a little longer.
+Then snuggle up with your ice pack under the covers or leave it to cool down the bed before jumping in – it’s one of the best ways to keep cool at night.
+If you find it’s a little too cold, simply wrap it up in an extra layer.

 by James Smith